cisco/lal-build-manager/SPEC.md

 lal env set xenial
 lal fetch
-lal build libldns --release --with-version=20 lal publish
+lal build libldns --release --with-version=20 lal publish libldns
 ```

 The publish command will verify that `./ARTIFACT/lockfile.json` is built in xenial and that the version is not experimental.
+It will additionally guard on `lal verify` internally.

 The uploaded artifact will in this case end up in `https://artifactory.host/artifactory/CME-group/libldns/20/xenial/`.
 Note that if the artifact already exists, this will fail unless `--force` is passed to `lal publish`.